tsackton/taelgarverse/docs/gazetteer/greater-chardon/chardonian-empire/chardon/the-cackling-swan.md

 </div>

 A bustling pub near the [Foundry Market](<foundry-market.md>) that serves as an informal meeting point for laborers and chalyte workers.
+In June of DR 1749, the Cackling Swan became one of several informal headquarters for the [Eightfold Flame](<../../../../groups/chardonian-organizations/eightfold-flame.md>) during the [Chardon Chalyte Riots](<../../../../events/1700s/1749/chardon-chalyte-riots.md>).